 Prices paid for ordinary non-autographed certificates are exceedingly variable.
 If I estimate values for a particular variety at $100, I always see prices range from $40 to $225 within a year or two.
 Certificates that appear less frequently show more severe price fluctuations.

-Large price ranges for non-autographed certificates are so severe that I must pose two questions:
+Since price swings for non-autographed certificates are so severe, I must pose two questions:

 Let's examine the ramifications of estimating autograph values when prices are so highly variable

 Let's say an ordinary certificate normally sells for $5 to $10.
-If a celebrity autograph routinely increases the values of those certificates to $30 to $40, I believe that autograph deserves a separate listing.
+If a celebrity autograph routinely increases the values of those certificates to $30 to $40, that autograph probably deserves a separate listing.

 Let's imagine a scarcer variety of certificate.
-Imagine it was not autographed by anyone special and it sold in the U.S. for $225 to $275 during the last two years.
+Imagine that the certificate was not autographed by anyone special and it sold in the U.S. for $225 to $275 during the last two years.
 For the purposes of this catalog and website, I would probably estimate the value of that certificate at $250.

 Now imagine that an "autographed" example of that same variety sold for $325 in a German auction.
 Would that autograph deserve a special listing?

-American railroad certificates typically sell for 20% to 30% more in Germany than they do in the U.S. Therefore, we should expect certificates that sell for $250 in the U.S. to sell for about $315 in Germany.
-From that perspective, the supposed celebrity "autograph" probably added no additional value.
+American railroad certificates typically sell for 25% to 50% more in Germany than they do in the U.S. Therefore, I expect certificates that sell for $250 in the U.S. will sell for about $350 in Germany.
+From that perspective, the "value" of the supposed celebrity "autograph" in the German sale was indetectable.

 List of autographs

 I have a special list of ALL KNOWN AUTOGRAPHS elsewhere on this website.
-Autographs listed on that page are those that collectors and dealers, at one time or another, felt worthy of enhanced values.
+Autographs listed on that page are those that over time collectors and dealers felt worthy of enhanced values.
 Be warned that: